Non-orientable slice surfaces and inscribed rectangles: Abstract

 \section{Abstract}

-We give a unified proof of existence of inscribed squares and inscribed rectangles with aspect ratio $\sqrt3$ in Jordan curves with a regularity condition, generalizing a result by Hugelmeyer.

-We also discuss differences between genera of smooth and locally-flat non-orientable surfaces in the 4--ball with boundary a given torus knot or 2--bridge knot.
+We discuss differences between genera of smooth and locally-flat non-orientable surfaces in the 4--ball with boundary a given torus knot or 2--bridge knot.
 In particular, we establish that a result by Batson on the smooth non-orientable 4--genus of torus knots does not hold in the locally-flat category.
+We further show that certain families of torus knots are not the boundary of an embedded M\"obius band in the 4--ball and other 4--manifolds.

+Our investigation of non-orientable surfaces with boundary a given torus knot is motivated by our approach to unify the proof of the existence of inscribed squares and of inscribed rectangles with aspect ratio $\sqrt3$ in Jordan curves with a regularity condition.
+This generalizes a result by Hugelmeyer for smooth Jordan curves.